ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 **Birth Weight**

-The effect of maternal consumption of iron fortified food on infant birth weight was obtained from Haider et al. (2013) _BMJ_.
-According to this data source,
-birth weight among babies born to mothers increased, on average, by 15.1 grams (95% CI: 6.0, 24.2) per 10 mg of daily iron consumption.
+The effect of maternal consumption of iron fortified food on infant birth weight was obtained from Haider et al. (BMJ 2013).
+According to this data source, birth weight among babies born to mothers increased, on average, by 15.1 grams (95% CI: 6.0, 24.2) per 10 mg of daily iron consumption.
 The distribution of the parameter should be modeled as follows:

 .. code-block:: Python